hannesweisbach/channelcoding/README.md

 Polynomials

-The polynomial class is templated over a Galois Field.
-The main reason for this is to allow finding zeroes.
-In retrospect, this design decision was wrong.
-It is more general to implement finding zeroes as algorithm.
-This not also allows to have different algorithms to find roots of a polynomial, but also to use different algorithms depending on the coefficients of the polynomial.
-Coefficients from a Galois Field allow a brute force search for the roots of the polynomials whereas real coefficients do not.
+The polynomial class is templated over the coefficient type.
+It is intended to be as general as possible.
+For this end, algorithms like finding roots are implemented as free standing functions.

 The usual arithmetic operators for polynomial arithmetic are provided as well as the relational operators == and !=.
 Operator() is overloaded for evaluating